0ptim/DeFiChainWiki/docs/auto/Cli_Vault_Creation_And_DUSD_Minting.md

 ---
 title: Vault and dUSD loan with CLI
-description: Based on the informations provided in #vaults-and-loans this guide will describes all steps on howto generate a DFI only vault to mint some DUSD to profit from the negative interest rate.
+description: Based on the information provided in #vaults-and-loans, this guide will describe all steps on how to generate a DFI only vault to mint some dUSD to profit from the negative interest rate.
 ---

 ## Preparations

 - ensure that your wallet has at least 2DFI available for the vault creation.
-1DFI is burned during creation, the other one is payed back when the vault is closed.
+1DFI is burned during creation, the other one is paid back when the vault is closed.
 - unlock your wallet
-- navigate to the cli within the DefiWallet.
+- navigate to the CLI within the Desktop Wallet.
-- INFO: the cli is very fragile when it comes to spaces within the commands.
-So it is recommended to remove spaces wherever possible.
+- INFO: the CLI is very fragile when it comes to spaces within the commands.
+It is recommended to remove spaces wherever possible.

-So lets start with a new wallet in the testnet filled with 1000DFI from the [testnet faucet](https://testnet-utxo.mydefichain.com/index.php)
+Let's start with a new wallet on the Testnet filled with 1000 DFI from the [Testnet faucet](https://testnet-utxo.mydefichain.com/index.php)

 ```
 > listaddressgroupings